Survey of Simulators for Aerial Robots: An Overview and In-Depth Systematic Comparisons: UAV Simulators

-\textit{AirSim} \cite{ShahKapoor2018AirSim} is a Microsoft-led project built on the Unreal Engine, offering various sensors, a weather API, and compatibility with open-source controllers like PX4.
+\textit{AirSim} \cite{ShahKapoor2018AirSim} is a Microsoft-led project built on the Unreal Engine, offering various sensors, a weather API, and compatibility with open-source controllers (e.g., PX4 and ArduPilot).
 AirSim primarily serves as a platform for AI research, providing platform-independent \acsp{API} for data retrieval and vehicle control.
-Notably, AirSim demands substantial computing power compared to other simulators. \textit{PRL4AirSim} \cite{SaundersLil2023Parallel} is an extension designed for efficient parallel training in \ac{RL} applications.
+Notably, AirSim demands substantial computing power compared to other simulators. \textit{PRL4AirSim} \cite{SaundersLil2023Parallel} is an extension for efficient parallel training in \ac{RL} applications.
 The original AirSim is open-source, but will no longer be supported by Microsoft.
 Their focus has shifted to \textit{Project AirSim}, which will be released under a commercial license.

 \textit{Flightmare} \cite{SongScaramuzza2021Flightmare} is a versatile simulator with two main components: a Unity-based rendering engine and a physics model, both designed for flexibility and independent operation.
 The rendering engine can generate realistic visual information and simulate sensor noise, environmental dynamics, and lens distortions with minimal computational overhead.
 Similarly, the physics model allows users to control robot dynamics, ranging from basic noise-free \acp{UAV} models to advanced rigid-body dynamics with friction and rotor drag, or even real platform dynamics.
 Flightmare is extensively used for \ac{ML} applications, such as for autonomous drone racing \cite{SongScaramuzza2023Reaching}.